Sir-Leon1/Donation_App/README.md

 - ...

 ## License
-This project is licensed under the [License Name].
+This project is licensed under the MIT License.
 See the [LICENSE.md](LICENSE.md) file for details.